tylim88/Firelord/README.md

 - If you include a filter with a range comparison (`<`, `<=`, `>`, `>=`), your first ordering is not on the same field.
 - Order your query by a field included in an equality `==` or `in` clause.

-Firelord aims to eradicate preventable errors when developing with Firestore by implementing strategies that make the most sense.
+Firelord aims to eradicate preventable errors when developing with Firestore by implementing strategies that make the most senses.

 It is designed to be as friendly as possible while offering a complete Firestore typing solution.